bizflycloud/terraform-provider-bizflycloud/website/docs/r/kubernetes.html.markdown

 ---
 layout: "bizflycloud"
-page_title: "BizFly Cloud: bizflycloud_kubernetes"
+page_title: "Bizfly Cloud: bizflycloud_kubernetes"
 sidebar_current: "docs-bizflycloud-resource-kubernetes"
 description: |-
-  Provide a BizFly Cloud Kubernetes Engine resource.
+  Provide a Bizfly Cloud Kubernetes Engine resource.
 This can be used to create, modify, and delete Clusters.
 ---

 # bizflycloud\_kubernetes

-Provides a BizFly Cloud Kubernetes Engine resource.
+Provides a Bizfly Cloud Kubernetes Engine resource.
 This can be used to create, modify, and delete Cluster.

 ## Example Usage